moorepants/dissertation/control.rst

 Variations on PID control of steer angle or steer torque with feedback of the roll angle are the most popular controller designs, many them being successful.
-LQR type follow close behind.
-H_inf and other more modern control designs make up the rest.
+LQR type follow close behind. :math:`H_\infty` and other more modern control designs make up the rest.
 It is clear that roll stabilization is the critical task and must be conquered before path tracking can be employed.